System Requirements

 The Automatic Exposure Calibration at the beginning of each stage provides acceptable exposure settings under most circumstances.
 However, in some situations (like when the room is dark, the targets are bright, the camera ISO settings are high, there is noticeable noise/grain on the image) the automatic calibration is not good enough.

-In such cases you can manually start the Automatic Exposure
+In such cases you can manually start the Automatic Exposure Calibration by tapping on Laser Calibration:

 Then tap on Auto: